|

 Photograph Collection, 1993-1997

-21 b/w copy prints, 51 copy negatives, and 1 contact sheet
+21 B/W copy prints, 51 copy negatives, and 1 contact sheet

 SWCPC 611

-Contains images of participants and officers of the West Texas
+Contains images of participants and officers of the West Texas Historical

-Historical Association, meeting in Abilene, Texas March 27-28, 1993.
+Association, meeting in Abilene, Texas March 27-28, 1993.
 Bulks with

 participants.
-Also consists of photographs of the West Texas Historical Association
+Also consists of photographs of the West Texas Historical

-Symposium held in 1997 in Lubbock, Texas.
+Association Symposium held in 1997 in Lubbock, Texas.

-The West Texas Historical Association was organized at the Taylor County Courthouse in
+The West Texas Historical Association was organized at the Taylor County

-Abilene, Texas on April 19, 1924.
-The association held its first annual program meeting on
+Courthouse in Abilene, Texas on April 19, 1924.
+The association held its first

-April 18, 1925 in Cisco, Texas.
-In 1998 the WTHA moved its headquarters from Abilene to
+annual program meeting on April 18, 1925 in Cisco, Texas.
+In 1998 the WTHA moved

 West Texas Historical Association